Home

 Birds' legs and feet: different shapes

-From observation to photograph… or the contrary?
+From observation to photography… or the contrary?

 Introductions or descriptions